Static-electro/c011apsy/README.md

 // integer numbers representing each tile's weight.
 // Tiles with larger weights are more likely to be placed.
-// The dimensions of this vector have to be the same as mySeed.tiles mySeed.weights = ...
+// The size of this vector must be the same as mySeed.tiles mySeed.weights = ...

 // placement rules that tell which tiles could be placed next to each other:
 // mySeed.neighbors[i] describes the possible neighbors of mySeed.tiles[i]
-// each element of the Neighbor struct has four sets to describe the tile ids allowed to
+// each element of the Neighbor struct has four sets to describe the tile ids
-// be placed in the corresponding direction (up/down/left/right)
+// that are allowed to be placed in the corresponding
+// direction (up/down/left/right)
 // tile ids here are the indices from the mySeed.tiles array mySeed.neighbors = ...